 Today these products are more widely available from supermarkets and are sold to the public at prices that are considerably lower than the NHS is charged when bought for use on prescription.
 There are also many other alternative sources of carbohydrate that do not contain gluten, for example rice and potato.

-The Clinical Commissioning Group has decided to stop funding this from 1st October 2016.
-The full consultation report and a question and answer document explaining their decision further can be found on their website www.westcheshireccg.nhs.uk
+The Clinical Commissioning Group decided to stop funding this on 1st October 2016.
+The full consultation report and a question and answer document explaining their decision further can be found on their website.

 Should you require more information about this, please contact their Patient Experience Team on 0800 132996 or email firstname.lastname@example.org